Studebaker Land Cruiser: 1947–1952 models

-Since it was a seller’s market after WWII, Studebaker felt no need to change the basic design of the car, even though they knew that other makers would have “new” cars in 1949.
+Since it was a seller's market after WWII, Studebaker felt no need to change the basic design of the car, even though they knew that other makers would have “new” cars in 1949.
 Studebaker coasted along with the old bodies until 1952.

-But 1950 saw the “Next Look in Cars" — Studebaker’s answer to the other manufacturer's 1949 models.
-Considered very radical for the era, it had three-point front styling, popularly known as the “bullet-nose”.
+But 1950 saw the “Next Look in Cars" — Studebaker's answer to the other manufacturer's 1949 models.
+Considered very radical for the era, it had three-point front styling, popularly known as the “bullet-nose”, similar in style to the 1949 Ford.
 Over 10,000 more Land Cruisers were sold in 1950 than in 1949.
 Studebaker Automatic Drive was introduced mid-year and was arguably the most advanced automatic transmission of the day.
 It featured reverse gear lock-out, hill-holder, anti-creep and a locking torque converter which allowed direct drive with virtually no converter power loss in high gear.
 The price of the 1950 Land Cruiser went down to $2187.

 Sales in 1951 skyrocketed, an increase of almost 12,000 over 1950.
 This can probably be attributed to the introduction of the lively new Studebaker V8 engine that year.
 The front styling stayed virtually the same, with a minor redesign of the three points.
 Once again, the Land Cruiser had its own wheelbase, at 119"; the Commander now shared the 115" wheelbase of the Champion models.
 The price was raised to $2289.

 The 1952 Land Cruiser was the last to use real glass for the tail and parking light lenses.
 Its grille, designated by some as the "clam digger", was actually a preview of the next generation.